Protecting Your Rights After a Driver Flees the Scene

 - Fatal injuries

-Medical bills, surgeries, and long-term rehabilitation can be financially overwhelming.
-A Phoenix hit-and-run attorney fights to recover the compensation required to rebuild your life.
+Medical care, surgeries, and long-term rehabilitation carry significant financial weight.
+A Phoenix hit and run attorney fights to recover the full compensation needed to support your recovery.

 How Insurance Works When the Driver Cannot Be Identified